jototland/stackedit_workspace/statistikknotater/estimation.md

 For a sample, the estimator $\hat{p}$ is normally distributed if
 * the sample observations are independent
-	* 9when sampling: being from a random sample and consisting of less than 10% of the population
+	* (when sampling: being from a random sample and consisting of less than 10% of the population)
 * there are at least 10 successes and 10 failures in the sample (the success-failure condition)

 If the conditions are met, then $SE_{\hat{p}}=\sqrt{\frac{p(1-p)}{n}}$.